bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

         }
 ```

-With the `Initialize` method set up, we are ready to start implementing our tests.
+With the `Initialize` method set up, you can start implementing your tests.
-Let us complete two together, and let us then see if you are able to implement the other two yourself.

-To verify a valid year range and that we don't have any negative prices in our dataset we can implement `VerifyValidPrice()` and `VerifyValidYear()` as follows:
+To verify a valid year range and that there are no negative prices in your dataset, you can implement `VerifyValidPrice()` and `VerifyValidYear()` as follows:

 ```
         [TestMethod]